 A primary purpose of this IRP is to determine the optimal mix of resources to supply the power the Tennessee Valley region will need over the 2019 to 2038 study period.
 TVA estimates the capacity gap by comparing anticipated demand and current supply, and then determines the type and amount of additional generating resources or energy management services needed to fill the gap.
-TVA would also consider whether retirements of certain resources may be economical, such as in low load cases.
+TVA would also consider if retirements may be economical, such as in low load cases.